 The XML acronym stands for Extensible Markup Language and means a markup language used to describe data.
 The XML is a standard way of adding markups in data and documents.
 Extensible Markup Language, XML help identify the structure in a document.
 They also help create formats that can electronically share structured documents or data through various networks, such as the internet.
 XML (Extensible Markup Language) is described by many open standards, as well as formal XML 1.0 specification reated by World Wide Web Consortium (W3C).
 Standard Generalized Markup Language (SGML) is used to derive XML (Extensible Markup Language).

 Organizations use XML as a mid-layer to store data during conversion or to store data permanently.
 Data conversion is a big deal and an essential requisite for businesses due to the volume of information they deal with.
-This information comes in various formats.
+This information comes in various format

-Why is XML (Extensible Markup Language) a Versatile Data Entry Language?
+Why Is XML (Extensible Markup Language) A Versatile Data Entry Language?

 Hundreds of document formats have been created using XML (Extensible Markup Language).
 There These document formats include XHTML, RSS, SOAP, and Atom.
 XML (Extensible Markup Language) is neither the only nor the earliest language for markup.
 However, due to the full range of features that make XML a versatile language, it has a wide range of applications.
 Below are some of the reasons: